Raunak-Sarmacharya/kcn-seniors-docs/docs/custom-development/custom-development-overview.md

 ---

-*This overview provides a comprehensive understanding of all custom development features implemented on the KCN Seniors website.
+*This overview provides a comprehensive understanding of all custom development features implemented on the website.
 For detailed implementation guides, refer to the specific sections listed above.*